Muscle Beach Party: Jack Fanny's bodybuilders

-In the above-cited paperback novelisation, the Jack Fanny character (a satire of Vic Tanny) introduces his bodybuilders as Biff, Rock, Tug, Riff, Sulk, Mash and Clod, whereas in the film he calls them Biff, Rock, Tug, Riff, Sulk, Hulk, and Clod.
+In the above-cited paperback novelisation, the Jack Fanny character (a satire of fitness gurus Vic Tanny and Jack LaLanne) introduces his bodybuilders as Biff, Rock, Tug, Riff, Sulk, Mash and Clod, whereas in the film he calls them Biff, Rock, Tug, Riff, Sulk, Hulk, and Clod.
 In two separate sequences, the latter version of these names is seen printed on their shirts.

 Larry Scott, who played Rock, was well known in the bodybuilding world at the time and became the first Mr. Olympia.
 Due to his preference for a piece of gym equipment commonly known as the Preacher Bench, the bench also became known as the Scott Curl Bench.
 Gene Shuey who played Riff, and Chester Yorton who played Hulk, were also well known in the bodybuilding circuit.
 Peter Lupus (aka "Rock Stevens") was also a champion bodybuilder himself, holding the titles of Mr. Indianapolis, Mr. Indiana, Mr. Hercules, and Mr. International Health Physique.
 He is best known as Willy Armitage, the strong, mostly silent, member of the IMF team in Mission: Impossible from 1966 to 1973.